Steps To Bring Back Your Taskbar When It Disappears From Sight

 How To Maintain Smart Phone Security

 Today, Smart Phones rule.
 Almost everybody has one.
 There are as common as PC computers were just a couple of years ago.
-The sad part is that most folks do not take the smartphone-user-pfsame security precautions that they did with their computes.
+The sad part is that most folks do not take the same security precautions that they did with their computes.
 This lax attitude will lead to more and more security related events such as identity theft and Malware.

 Some of the simple things you can do to help protect yourself include many practices that are simply common sense.
 One of the first things you need to do is to review the apps that you installed on your phone.
 All apps require some sort of permissions in order too run.
 Some will go so far as to have the ability to mess with your connection.
 One such app is the new Facebook Messenger.